-Research by the Resolution Foundation into auto-enrolment enforcement by has revealed that over 800,000 workers (c.5% of all employees) who are eligible to receive a workplace pension have either not been enrolled at all by their employer, or are receiving contributions that are less than the minimum required level.
+Back in 2019, research by the Resolution Foundation into auto-enrolment enforcement revealed that over 800,000 workers (c.5% of all employees) who were eligible to receive a workplace pension had either not been enrolled at all by their employer, or were receiving contributions that were less than the minimum required level.

 It seems that many of these workers will not be aware that they are not receiving any, or the correct, pension contributions as they have no impact on their net take-home pay, with the issue only being discovered at a later date.

 The situation is more common amongst for part-time and temporary workers.
 Both of these groups were over twice as likely not to be enrolled in a workplace pension than their full-time and permanent colleagues.
 In addition, more than 10% of agency workers have not been auto-enrolled.